'Rust' Armorer Hannah Gutierrez-Reed Permitted to Have Firearm: What to Know About On-Set Tragedy, Aftermath

 Rust assistant director David Halls also did not appear in New Mexico court but pleaded not guilty to negligent use of a deadly weapon.

 She did not enter a plea at a hearing on Feb.
-24, and a status hearing has been set for March at a date to be determined.
+24, 2023, and a status hearing was set for March 2023.
 In the interim, Gutierrez-Reed was released under her own recognizance.

 What's more, the judge allowed her to maintain a firearm in her home for self-defense in wake of an alleged stalker that resulted in her getting a restraining order.
 Her lawyer, Jason Bowles, said when the state of New Mexico released unredacted information about the Rust shooting, it resulted in Gutierrez-Reed getting unwanted phone calls.